datajoint/datajoint-elements/Outreach.md

 To ensure sustainability of the Resource, we reach out to the tool developer to establish joint sustainability roadmaps.

 # 3. Validation Sites
 Before new Resource components are released as part of this Resource, our team engages other research groups to evaluate these components in their projects in realistic scenarios  experiments.
-During the Alpha testing period, the
+During the Alpha testing period, the validation sites set up the workflow by either integrating Resource components with their existing workflow or by combining only the Resource components with the help of our team.
+We evaluate the feedback and upgrade our Resource components accordingly during this process.

 # 4. Dissemination
 We conduct activities to disseminate Resource components for adoption in diverse neuroscience labs.
 These activities include